rwb/c200/README.md

 * So, it looks like 20 states dropped while 24 states experienced an increase and 6 states had no change.
 * A problem is that the 6 "no change" states really did change; the zero is just an artifact of rounding.
-* I can report to you that I've looked at the actual calculations out to many decimal places; 4 of them increased and 2 dropped.
+* I can report to you that I've looked at the actual calculations out to many decimal places; I found that 4 of them increased and 2 dropped.
 * The final result is that 28 states increased (56%) and 22 states dropped (44%).
 * If you flipped a coin 50 times and you got 28 heads and 22 tails, would you conclude that the coin is unfair?
 * Here, we are asking whether the evidence is strong enough to reject the hypothesis that a state was equally likely to experience an increase or a decrease in its homicide rate.